Byron Buxton Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Orioles have a 4.30 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles' 4.24 team ERA ranks 16th among all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs allowed (99 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs surrendered (106 total, 1.2 per game).

-- Irvin (1-3) takes the mound for the Orioles in his seventh start of the season.
-He's put together a 7.18 ERA in 26 1/3 innings pitched, with 27 strikeouts.
+- Irvin makes the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- His last appearance was on Monday against the Cincinnati Reds, when the lefty threw three innings, surrendering one earned run while allowing three hits.
+- His most recent time out came on Sunday against the Minnesota Twins, when the left-hander threw five innings, surrendering one earned run while allowing six hits.

-- The 29-year-old has amassed a 7.18 ERA and 9.2 strikeouts per nine innings across eight games this season, while giving up a batting average of .309 to opposing hitters.
+- In nine games this season, the 29-year-old has put up an ERA of 6.32, with 8.0 strikeouts per nine innings.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.